 AIDS by Joseph Popp was the first-ever documented malware attack in the history of ransomware.
 This happened in 1989, and it had severe malfunctions that made it ridiculously insane even to consider paying the ransom to the extortionist.
 AIDS Trojan – which was its other name, apparently encrypted file names and not the files itself?

 Joseph Popp was later on arrested, but unfortunately, he was declared mentally unfit to face trial for his actions.
 However, he pledged to fund AIDS research with the profits he made from the ransomware.

 This is a special kind of ransomware that attacks mobile devices.
 This type of ransomware has the same goal as on PCs; they aim at extorting the victim by denying them access to their data or peddling false criminal accusations.
-A typical mobile ransomware attack would either lock users from accessing their devices or steal sensitive information from mobile devices and ask for ransom for restoration.
+Typical mobile ransomware attacks would either lock users from accessing their devices or steal sensitive information from mobile devices and ask for ransom for restoration.